Tarpon Capital of the World

-Each spring, anglers armed with rods and with dreams converge on Charlotte Harbor and Boca Grande Pass, often referred as the —Tarpon Capital of the World”, with hopes of reeling in a tarpon, a spectacular game fish known for putting on challenging fights with the thrill lasting a lifetime.
-Also known as the —Silver King” this species of fish usually visits Charlotte Harbor’s waters between April and October, most often peaking in June.
+Each spring, anglers armed with rods and with dreams converge on Charlotte Harbor and Boca Grande Pass, often referred as "the Tarpon Capital of the World,” with hopes of reeling in a tarpon.
+This spectacular game fish is known for putting on challenging fights with the thrill lasting a lifetime.
+Also known as the "Silver King” this species usually visits Charlotte Harbor’s waters between April and October, most often peaking in June.

 Weighing in on Tarpon

 The average tarpon weighs between 90 and 130 pounds, but catches over 200 pounds are not unknown.
 Recent fish tales claim a 276 pound tarpon was caught in Boca Grande Pass in 2004.
-The largest tarpon caught and released alive during a tournament happened during the 2009 Professional Tarpon Tournament Series (http://www.ptts.tv/) when Team Miller’s Ale House led by Capt.
+The largest tarpon caught and released alive during a tournament happened during the 2009 Professional Tarpon Tournament Series when Team Miller’s Ale House led by Capt.
 Artie Price landed a 217-pound silver king.
-The Florida state record for tarpon caught is 243 pounds, reeled in by Gus Bell in Key West in 1975 and the world record of 286 pounds was landed in 2003 by Max Domecq in Rubane, Guinea-Bissau (Source: http://research.myfwc.com/features/view_article.asp?id=25956).
+The Florida state record for tarpon caught is 243 pounds, reeled in by Gus Bell in Key West in 1975 and the world record of 286 pounds was landed in 2003 by Max Domecq in Rubane, Guinea-Bissau.
+Read more about Florida Tarpon Records here.

 Thousands of tarpon congregate in Charlotte Harbor and Boca Grande Pass as they migrate to and from their spawning grounds.
 Several tarpon tournaments take place here including the multi-week Professional Tarpon Tournament Series and World's Richest Tarpon Tournament sponsored by the Boca Grande Chamber of Commerce.
 It’s estimated about 5,000 tarpon are landed each spring in Boca Grande Pass alone.